-2 Existence of fair prices
+2 Existence of perfect prices

-In this section we show that there is a price vector p that is fair for any socially optimal solution, and such prices can be found in polynomial time.
+In this section we prove Theorems 1.1 and 1.2, and give an example where no prices can guarantee an equilibrium.
 We start by explaining the polyhedral tools used in the proof.

-For a polyhedron P and a face F of it, let opt.cone(F, P) denote the set of objective vectors c for which every point of F is optimal in P, that is, the optimal cone of F in P. The tangent cone of a point in P is the set of feasible directions from the point.
-The relative interior of a set $X \subseteq \mathbb{R}^n$ is denoted by relint(X), while linX is the linear translation of the affine hull of X. We will need the following lemma on optimal cones.
+For a polyhedron P and a face F of P, let opt.cone(F,P) denote the set of objective vectors c for which every point of F is optimal in P, that is, the optimal cone of F in P. The tangent cone of a point in P is the set of feasible directions from the point.
+The relative interior of a set $X \subseteq \mathbb{R}^n$ is denoted by $\operatorname{relint}(X)$, while $\operatorname{lin} X$ is the linear translation of the affine hull of X. We will need the following consequence of Farkas' Lemma for optimal cones.